Old Fashion Coconut Cake Recipe (One Bowl)

-Coconut is such a versatile flavor and can be used in savory or sweet dishes.
-This simple and easy coconut cake recipe makes a delicious cake using desiccated coconut from scratch that you can whip in five minutes.
-It tastes great unfrosted as a coffee cake, served with whipped cream for a light dessert, or use with some decadent buttercream for a more indulgent treat or celebration cake.
+This simple, easy one-bowl coconut cake recipe, made with desiccated coconut from scratch, makes a delicious cake you can whip up in five minutes.
+It tastes great unfrosted as a coffee cake, served with whipped cream for a light dessert, or used with some decadent buttercream for a more indulgent treat or celebration cake.

 Why make this cake?